circlewithamole/circlewithamole/README.md

 - I fucking despise Two Times with every fiber of my being.
 That pretentious, condescending smile of theirs makes my skin crawl.
 I don't even know what it is about them, but every single thing about them rubs me the wrong way.
 I wish they'd just vanish into thin air, or better yet, get hit by a car or something.
 I'd take great pleasure in watching them suffer in agony #JusticeForAzure

 - I’m a certified Asian born and living in Asia, so English isn’t my first language

+- Someone has asked this before, and nope, I am not a fictionkin nor an IRL of Circle.
+I consider myself more fictionhearted and just a general Circle enjoyer, lolz